Shoddy construction? Temporary dam collapses near key Mumbai pumping station

-A month after our report warning against an impending mishap due to shoddy construction practices at Lovegrove storm water pumping station, a cofferdam broke on Saturday
+A month after our report warning against an impending mishap due to poor construction practices at Lovegrove storm water pumping station, a cofferdam broke on Saturday

 So what if the monsoon has come and gone?
 Thanks to civic contactors and their dubious practices, we can still have floods.
 As predicted by this paper last month, poor construction procedures at one of the city’s main storm water pumping stations came close to putting lives at risk after a makeshift embankment caved in.